Audi claims this new RS3 can make the 0-60 sprint in 3.8 seconds.

 Depending on what you fancy, you can also get one of two available steering wheels.
 The standard unit is a flat-bottom affair.
 But, if you don’t want that, you can get a round wheel with capacitive grip recognition that works with the assisted steering functions.
 Stick with the flat-bottom wheel and spec the Design Package, and you’ll get a colored stripe at the 12-o’clock position.
 Whichever version you pick, Audi fits a new RS button that swaps over into the RS Performance or RS Individual drive modes.

-The 2022 Audi RS3 will hit U.S. dealers this fall.
+The 2022 Audi RS3 will hit U.S. dealers in early 2022.
 Pricing isn’t available just yet, but don’t be surprised to see at least a modest bump on the old car’s $56,200 starting MSRP.

 Or, if that is a bit too much cash for your budget, you’ll also be able to get the less powerful (but still all-wheel drive) Volkswagen Golf R hot hatch: